-Valuation Date: 6/30/2018
+Valuation Date: 6/30/2019

-The actuarial methods and assumptions used to set the actuarially determined contributions for fiscal year 2019/2020 were derived from the June 30, 2018 funding valuation report.
+The actuarial methods and assumptions used to set the actuarially determined contributions for fiscal year 2020/2021 were derived from the June 30, 2019 funding valuation report.

-Actuarial Cost Method Entry Age Normal Amortization Method/Period For details, see June 30, 2018 funding valuation report.
-Inflation 2.75% Salary Increases Varies by entry age and service Payroll Growth 3.00% Investment Rate of Return 7.0% net of pension plan investment and administrative expenses; includes inflation.
-Retirement Age The probabilities of retirement are based on the 2010 CalPERS Experience Study for the period from 1997 to 2007.
-Mortality The probabilities of mortality are based on the 2010 CalPERS Experience Study for the period from 1997 to 2007.
-Pre-retirement and post-retirement mortality rates include 5 years of projected mortality improvement using Scale AA published by the Society of Actuaries.
+Actuarial Cost Method Entry Age Normal Amortization Method/Period For details, see June 30, 2019 funding valuation report.
+Inflation 2.50% Salary Increases Varies by entry age and service Payroll Growth 2.75% Investment Rate of Return 7.0% net of pension plan investment and administrative expenses; includes inflation.
+Retirement Age The probabilities of retirement are based on the December 2017 CalPERS Experience Study for the period from 1997 to 2015.
+Mortality The mortality table used was developed based on CalPERs' specific data.
+The table includes 15 years of mortality improvements using Society of Actuaries Scale 90% of scale MP 2016.

-^{-} Fiscal year 2015 was the 1st year of implementation, therefore only six years are shown.
+\- Fiscal year 2015 was the 1st year of implementation, therefore only seven years are shown.